logo

 Fact:

-Vaccines are carefully tested to make sure they are safe and effective for children.
-Health experts reassure that the recommended vaccines in the early years use only a small part of the immune system’s capacity, keeping it ready to fight other germs your baby encounters every day.
+Vaccines are carefully tested to ensure they are safe and effective for children.
+Health experts reassure that the recommended vaccines in the early years use only a small part of the immune system’s capacity, keeping it ready to fight other germs your baby encounters daily.

 Did you know?

 Children are exposed to hundreds of germs daily through playing and eating.
-A common cold or sore throat places a far greater burden on the immune system than vaccines.
+A common cold or sore throat burdens the immune system more than vaccines.

 Myth: Herd Immunity is Not Real